 Three day weekends are for adventures and Memorial Day Weekend was no exception.
 My best friend and I loaded up our packs and headed out to Lassen Volcanic National Park.
 Lassen is one of my favorite parks because it’s just so dang beautiful and it doesn’t have the crowds that Yosemite gets.
 Our plan was to backpack the Clusters Lake loop, but things changed a bit and we had the option of extending it.
 Day one was taking our time lake hopping from Summit Lake to Snag Lake.

 This past summer was the first time I’ve ever been to Mt.
 Lassen.
-Here’s a quick recap and photo dump of everything I tried to jam pack into four days, plus an extra short trip.
+Here’s a quick recap and photo dump of everything I tried to jam pack into four days.